CASA C-101 Aviojet: Operational history

 Although the first flight took place on 27 June 1977, the test flight phase, which included vibration, flutter and spin tests, did not commence until 17 April 1978.
 The prototype was flown in the Farnborough International Airshow during late July 1978.
 Performance was reportedly found to be better than anticipated by the designers.
 An initial order for 88 aircraft was placed by the Spanish Air Force; built as a dedicated trainer version, designated as C-101EB-01 by CASA and E.25 Mirlo ("Blackbird") by the air force.
 On 17 March 1980, the first aircraft entered service with the Spanish Air Force.

 Shortly after this dedicated trainer model was introduced, the aircraft was followed in production by a combination attack/trainer variant.
 Equipped with an uprated engine, this variant was designated C-101BB-02.
 It was bought by numerous export customers, including Honduras, which bought four, and Chile, which bought four aircraft and parts for another eight to be assembled locally by ENAER.
 The Chilean BB-02s are designated T-36 Halcón.

 In 1983, CASA flew a dedicated attack version, the C-101CC-02, which was again ordered by Chile.
 This time, only the prototype was built in Spain, with the remaining 22 machines built by ENAER.
 This variant featured yet another engine upgrade and increased fuel capacity; it has been designated A-36 Halcón ("Falcon").
+All chilean T-36 and A-36 were finally retired in 2022.

 Sixteen similar aircraft, the C-101CC-04 were sold to Jordan.
-During 2018, the last of these aircraft were phased out by the Royal Jordanian Air Force.
+During 2018, the last of these aircraft were phased out by the Royal Jordanian Air Force, with at least one aircraft being sold to Chile for ground insctructional use.

 The final version of the C-101 to be developed, designated C-101DD, was first demonstrated by CASA during 1985.
 This model featured vastly improved avionics and featured systems such as a head-up display, HOTAS-cockpit, AN/ALR-66 radar warning receiver, chaff and flare countermeasures, as well as the capability to carry the AGM-65 Maverick air-to-ground missile; however, as of 2000 it had not attracted any orders.

 Between 1990 and 1992, all Spanish Air Force C-101s received an extensive upgrade package which mainly focused on the aircraft's navigation and armament systems.
+After 45 years of service, the Spanish Air and Space Force retired the CASA C-101 jet trainer in June 2025 following its final air display at the Aire25 festival in San Javier.
+Having accumulated 285,000 training flight hours and served as the primary aircraft for the Patrulla Águila aerobatic team for four decades.
+The regular training services already ended in 2022.